Isac-E-Perez/Eight-Segment-Decoder/README.md

 ### About:

 For this project, I created a eight segment decoder and used VHDL code the decoder whose output is *sz_out*.
 A digital decoder is a device which converts one digital format into another.
-I used Binary Coded Decimal (BCD) to 8-Segment Display Decoder.
-The BCD to 8 Segment Decoder converts 4 bit binary to 8 bit control signal which can be displayed on 8 segment display.
-Eight display consist of 8 LED segmnets to display 0 to 9 and A to F.
+I used Binary Coded Decimal (BCD) to 8-Segment Decoder.
+The BCD to 8 Segment Decoder converts 4 bit binary to 8 bit control signal.
+The icruit contains an input bundle of four singals and an output bundle of eight singals.
+The input bunle, D_IN, represents a 4-bit binary number.
+The output bundle, SZ_OUT, is used to indicate the magnitude of the 4-bit binary input number.
+The relationship between the input and output is hown in the tbale below.

+**The relationship between the input and output**

 ### Note:

 Still in progress.